donnytian/Npoi.Mapper/README.md

 // Or simply take all columns as string. var objs = mapper.TakeDynamicWithColumnType(_ => typeof(string));
 ```

+### Import numeric cell as `string`
+If the target property is in the type of `string`, cell format and formula will be respected.
+That means you will get exact same string as what is displayed in Excel instead of underlying number or formula.

 More use cases please check out source in "test" project.

 ## Export objects to Excel (XLS or XLSX)